happiestminds-covisint/java-buildpack/README.md

 The `java-buildpack` is a [Cloud Foundry][] buildpack for running JVM-based applications.
 It is designed to run many JVM-based applications ([Grails][], [Groovy][], Java Main, [Play Framework][], [Spring Boot][], and Servlet) with no additional configuration, but supports configuration of the standard components, and extension to add custom components.
 Also we can push *.zip file which has contain multiple war files. cleartrust-plugin jar will be available in part of buildpack and  will be extracted into tomcat/libs folders.
 Also Tomcat-Valve config entry will be part of <Host> section in server.xml

-currently this buildback has been enhanced  for supporting YAML structure which will have libraries , webapps , repository url , credentials for getting maven application artifacts. multple context path mapping also take care.
+currently this buildback has been enhanced  for supporting YAML structure which will have libraries , webapps , repository url , credentials,for getting maven 	application artifacts. multiple context path mapping also take care.
+Added custom tomcat and jdk support with YAML structure.